MAIF/otoroshi/manual/src/main/paradox/deploy/clevercloud.md

 <img src="../img/deploy-cc-4.png" />
 @@@

 Now, your app is ready, don't forget to add a custom domains name on the CleverCloud app matching the Otoroshi app domain.

-Change all `xxxx` values by random values.
+## Example of CleverCloud env. variables

+You can add more env variables to customize your Otoroshi instance like the following.
+Use the expert mode to copy/paste all the values in one shot.
+Don't forget to change all `xxxx` values by random values.
 Don't forget to redirect your domain name to clevercloud.
 Also, change the `latest_otoroshi_version` to the latest otoroshi version published on github.
 If you want an real datastore, create a redis addon on clevercloud, link it to your otoroshi app and change the `APP_STORAGE` variable to `redis`

-## Example of CleverCloud env. variables

-You can add more env variables to customize your Otoroshi instance like the following.
-Use the expert mode to copy/paste all the values in one shot :

 ```
 ADMIN_API_CLIENT_ID=xxxx